r-Techsupport/rTS_Wiki/docs/learning/throttling.md

 has_children: false
 parent: Learning
 search_exclude: false
-last_modified_date: 2022-09-26
+last_modified_date: 2022-10-02
 ---

 # Throttling

-> *This information was obtained from the Suggest a Laptop discord, check them out [here](https://discord.com/invite/pes68JM)*
+> This information was obtained from the (Suggest a Laptop discord)https://discord.com/invite/pes68JM)

-[CPU](/docs/learning/terms#central-processing-unit-cpu) throttling occurs when the CPU is under enough load and unable to keep maximum turbo for the number of utilized cores (usually all cores).
+CPU throttling occurs when the [CPU](/docs/learning/terms#central-processing-unit-cpu) is under enough load and unable to keep maximum turbo for the number of utilized cores (usually all cores).

 *Throttling happens in one of four ways:*